-To get properties on a partition/hard disk, please do the following:
+There are several ways to get properties on a partition/hard disk:

-- 1. Choose a partition/hard disk on the Disk Map. - 2.
-Select in the Main Menu: Partition/Hard Disk > Properties...
+- 1. Choose a partition/hard disk on the Disk Map, then select in the Main Menu: Partition/Hard Disk > Properties...; - 2.
+Call the popup menu for the selected partition/hard disk (right click of the mouse button) on the Disk Map, then select the menu item: Properties...